anttiluode/EEGBrainSourceReconstructionTool/README.md

 # EEG Brain Source Reconstruction Tool (Enhanced Version)

 EDIT: Added new version that: "This code performs EEG source reconstruction on a canonical cortical surface and decomposes the resulting activity into connectome harmonic modes derived from the cortical Laplacian.
 It separates structure-coupled (low-order) activity from structure-decoupled “innovation” signals (high-order modes), enabling time-resolved visualization and analysis of structure–function decoupling in the human brain."
+Naturally as of now using the generic MNE brain so the EEG wont fit the brain.

 (Vibecoded - new version by Opus)